BN - Retro Benefits Review Process

 - Pay End Date - Last day of the payroll cycle.

-- Benefit Plan - A list of Benefit Plan are available in BN - Plan Type and Benefit Plan Code Job Aid.
+- Benefit Plan - A list of Benefit Plan are available in BN - Plan Types, Benefit Plans, and Payroll Deductions Job Aid.

 - Coverage Code - A list of Coverage Codes are available in BN - Benefits Coverage Code Job Aid.

-- Deduction Code - A list of Deduction Codes are available in BN - Plan Type and Benefit Plan Code Job Aid.
+- Deduction Code - A list of Deduction Codes are available in BN - Plan Types, Benefit Plans, and Payroll Deductions Job Aid.

 - Deduction Class - Deduction Class values are B for Before Tax, A for After Tax, N for Nontaxable, and T for Taxable.